Human-grade dog food – it’s not just marketing jargon

 - Other whole foods, such as broccoli, carrot, celery, kale, and blueberries

-The Lyka difference
+The Lyka difference with human grade

 When we say we produce human-grade dog food, we hold ourselves to a higher standard.
 Our veterinarian-approved recipes are made from high-quality, ethically sourced human ingredients that are not only safe but also healthy for your pup.

 If we wouldn’t eat it, we wouldn’t serve it to your pupper.

 Our human-grade kitchen guarantees that each meal is prepared with the ultimate safety in mind.
 This lowers the likelihood of contamination that can present a health risk to you or your pupper.
 (We’ve even known humans to enjoy a Lyka meal!)